rackerlabs/docs-offerings/docs/api-reference/methods/calculate-discount.rst

      - Boolean
      - Whether prepayments are opted.

-**Example response to a commit discount calculation request with prepay opted:
+**Example response to a commit discount calculation request with prepay opted**
-JSON**

-The following example shows the JSON response for the request.
+The following example shows the response for the request.

 .. code::